Updated: November 8, 2022

 Below is a great example of a Google business page from one of our favorite stores 🙂

 Be sure to list your business on as many other sites as well.
-Definitely include your information on those sites with the highest amount of users and traffic, like Yelp, Facebook, and Foursquare, as well as any niche business sites that are relevant to your retail store.
-Triple check details on each to make sure that all information is correct and perfectly consistent.
+Include your information on those sites with the highest amount of users and traffic, like Yelp, and Facebook, as well as any niche business sites that are relevant to your retail store.
+Triple-check details on each to ensure all information is correct and perfectly consistent.
 Inaccurate online information easily frustrates potential customers.

 So now that you’ve established your store’s presence on Google, begin your research on building out your website.